What is Baba Ganoush?

 - ½ cup of tahini

-Char the aubergines (eggplants) on a gas hob for about fifteen minutes.
+Char the eggplants on a gas hob for about fifteen minutes.
 Turn every few minutes until well done.

-Put the aubergines in a colander to drain and remove the burnt skin with a fork.
-Cut the tops off.
+Put the aubergines in a colander, cut the tops off and remove the burnt skin with a fork

-Move to a bowl and beat well with a pestle. you can also use the bottom of a sturdy cup.
+Transfer the peeled eggplants to a bowl and beat well with a pestle, you can also use the bottom of a sturdy cup.

-Add the lemon, tahini, salt and garlic and mix.
-Adjust seasoning if necessary.
+Add the lemon, tahini, salt and garlic and mix well.
+Taste and adjust the seasoning if necessary.

-Drizzle with good olive oil just before serving.
+Drizzle with good extra virgin olive oil just before serving.

 If you make any of our recipes let us know how it went by giving us a star rating below.